MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 #### I can’t sign in

 To sign in, you must use the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365](../includes/pn-dyn-365.md)] sign-in credentials for your organization.
 It will resemble: johndoe@contoso.onmicrosoft.com.
-You can’t use a [!include[cc-microsoft](../includes/cc-microsoft.md)] account (used for Outlook.com, Windows Store, and so on) or your corporate credentials to sign in.
+You can’t use a [!include[cc-microsoft](../includes/cc-microsoft.md)] account (used for Outlook.com, [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Store, and so on) or your corporate credentials to sign in.

 If you see any of the following errors, please contact your IT administrator or refer to our self-serve documentation at http://aka.ms/guidesdocs.